slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-relationship-greeting.md

 2. What are you up to tonight?
 3. no one put it like that before
 4. How should I put this
+5. How should I put this into words?
 5. The word you are looking for?
 6. How did that happen?
 7. get off